-We constructed a spatially resolved \NeII/\NeIII\, ratio map using continuum subtracted and extinction corrected line intensities across the field.
+We constructed a spatially resolved \NeII/\NeIII\ ratio map using continuum-subtracted and extinction-corrected line intensities across the field.
 The right panel in Fig.~\ref{fig7} shows the image of the ratio map.
-The values range predominatly between $3-10$, indicating that \NeII\, emission clearly dominates over \NeIII\, throughout the outflow.
-Ratios in this range are consistent with moderately ionized, dissociative $J$-shocks where the ionization fraction is significant but not high enough to produce strong \NeIII\, emission, thereby supporting a shock driven excitation rather than a hard stellar UV/X-ray source \citep{hollen09}.
-Moreover, the spatial structure of the ratio map shows particularly enhanced values at few positions of knots/shocks, that may indicate high density regions or contribution from soft ionizaton produced by shock-generated UV radiation.
-In the next Section~\ref{dpjet}, we reveal the identification of a high-velocity (HV) component in the ionized lines indicating the presence of a fast jet.
-If the \NeII/\NeIII\, ratio is evaluated specifically for the HV component, the ratio falls to values $\lesssim1$.
-This behavior arises because the HV component is barely detected in \NeII, while clearly present in \NeIII, indicating that the \NeIII\, ionization is predominantly associated with the fast jet (with velocities $>80$\,\kms).
-This implies different excitation regimes within a stratified jet-outflow structure, where fast, highly ionizing shocks in the jet produce \NeIII, while moderate, partially ionizing shocks and shock-generated UV fields in the cavity produce the dominant \NeII\, emission.
+The values range predominantly between $3-10$, indicating that \NeII\ emission clearly dominates over \NeIII\ throughout the outflow.
+Ratios in this range are consistent with moderately ionized, dissociative $J$-shocks where the ionization fraction is significant but not high enough to produce strong \NeIII\ emission, thereby supporting shock-driven excitation rather than a hard stellar UV/X-ray source \citep{hollen09}.
+Moreover, the spatial structure of the ratio map shows particularly enhanced values at a few knots and/or shocks positions, which may indicate high-density regions or contributions from soft ionization produced by shock-generated UV radiation.
+In the next Section~\ref{dpjet}, we identify a HV component in the ionized lines, indicating the presence of a fast jet.
+If \NeII/\NeIII\ is evaluated specifically for the HV component, the ratio decreases to values $\lesssim1$.
+This behavior arises because the HV component is barely detected in \NeII, while clearly present in \NeIII, indicating that the \NeIII\ ionization is predominantly associated with the fast jet (with velocities $>80$\,\kms).
+This implies different excitation regimes within a stratified jet-outflow structure, where fast, highly ionizing shocks in the jet produce \NeIII, while moderate, partially ionizing shocks and shock-generated UV fields in the cavity produce the dominant \NeII\ emission.